 - Guardianship and Schools – School Tier 4 sponsor duties and current National Minimum Standards (NMS) for boarding schools with regards to guardianship arrangements

-- Why AEGIS? – inspection process explains, work in the sector and how AEGIS support schools
+- Best practice – inspection process explains, work in the sector and how AEGIS support schools

 - Inspection – guardianship element of inspection.